 Yes, a lot of movers may be big, strong guys, but they believe in using tools and machinery when they can to protect their backs.
 That’s why they all recommend renting and using a hand truck (or dolly) to move the heavy stuff.
 And be sure to get the one with inflatable (rather than solid) wheels to make it easier when you have to up curbs and steps.

-So whether you’re a Los Angeles buyer or seller, try these moving hacks to make a dreaded job a little easier and smoother.
+So whether you’re a Riverside buyer or seller, try these moving hacks to make a dreaded job a little easier and smoother.
 You could also contact your local real estate agent for more tips and advice.
 Find out how our agents can assist you.
 Contact us at (866) 593 7012.